starkfell/100DaysOfIaC/articles/day.64.resource.locks.md

 **I set resource locks at the resource group level whenever possible**.
 If I am locking a resource, I generally want all the parts that share the same lifecycle, as defined by the fact that they are hosted in the same Azure resource group.

-The end result is that your locking strategy maps to the resource management boundary, is easier to remember that resource-specific locks across various resource types.
+The end result is that your locking strategy maps to the resource management boundary, is easier to remember than resource-specific locks across various resource types.
 An additional benefit is the syntax for apply a resource lock to a resource group is simpler, and the same every time, as you'll see in the next section.

 ## Resource Lock Syntax for ARM